clydebarrow/sicom-usb/README.md

 The serial number is the 32 bit serial number of the device, in *little endian* order.

-The master responds to this message with the following:
+The master responds to this message with the an enrolment message:

 ```
 1FA.09.20.<serial-B>.<address>.<crc>